alejosilvalau/coding-interview-prep/SystemsExpert/Design Tinder/design-tinder.md

 As well as, the user would need to swipe for more than 200 potential matches during a single day extremely fast to get to it's final 20 before the app generates a new deck.

 ## Swiping
+To store swipes, the system needs two more SQL tables.
+The first one is **swipes**:
+- swiperId: string
+- swipeeId: string (index)
+- swipeType: enum(LIKE, PASS)
+- timestamp: datetime (index)

+The indexes are fpr allowing fast lookups on the user's most relevant swipes.
+These are the most recent swipes that has been performed on the user.

+The other required SQL table is **matches**:
+- userOneId: string
+- userTwoId: string
+- timestamp: datetime

+The **matches** table goes beyod the scope of the question, therefore it won't be covered in this design.

+When the tinder app loads, the app fetches the rows on the **swipes** table that matches with the current **userId**.
+After that, every 30 seconds, it will fetch the same rows with a **timestamp** later than the previously-fetched most recent timestamp.

+To reduce latencies, the app will store all the swipes in memory on a hashtable-like structure.
+This way for potential matches, the app can know immediately if the the user has already swiped on someone's elses profile.
+As the data is not big (~20 bytes per data on swipe row * 100K swipes maximum = 2MB).

+The app will write the swipes on the **swipes** table when a user swipes.
+If the **swipeType** is LIKE, the backend checks for the swipes table and it will write the match on the **matches** table.

+On the UI, the app will immediately know if there is a match.
+Therefore, the app will display the notification to the involved users.

 ## Super-Liking

 ## Undoing

 ## System Diagram
 ![tinder-design](./design-tinder.png)